We are going paperless this year! Please see below for details in regards to application submission.

 PLEASE NOTE: Only those applicants who meet all admissions qualifications and submit all required documentation within the deadline, including the UCSF application with fee, will be considered for a position.

-**If accepted into the program, the MS in Oral and Craniofacial Sciences Program has a separate application process.**
+**If accepted into the program and you decide to take the 36 month track, the MS in Oral and Craniofacial Sciences Program has a separate application process.**

 One of the program's major assets is the breadth of its faculty.
 Our faculty, who received their advanced training from many different institutions participate in the instructional activities of the program.
 In addition to this talented group of endodontists, a large number of other clinicians participate in our training program from virtually all dental specialties.